Dictionary of embodied cognition: We know it works, but we lack the language

 At the latest workshop in the SENSES network, teachers and researchers have brainstormed together about which particular scientific concepts are difficult to get students to understand - as well as which activities the teachers used to teach them.

-"Together, we identified many of the parts of the activities that exploited physicality.
+"Together, we identified many of the parts of the activities that used embodied principles.
 In this way, it is very much a co-creation between teachers and researchers, where we try to reflect together on our practice and how we can do it better," says Magdalena Kersting.

-"It is significantly different from holding a course for teachers.
+"Our approach is significantly different from holding a personal development course for teachers.
 We trust the process and believe that something good will come out of a group of professionals with different backgrounds working together for a common goal."

-In the long term, the joint work will result in some design principlesfor the use of bodily identity – e.g. that the bodily element must have something to do with what you are going to learn.
+In the long term, the joint work will result in some design principles for the use of embodied approaches – e.g. that the embodied element must have something to do with what you are going to learn.

 The SENSES network will continue its work in the new year.
 If you are interested in what the group has found so far, you can hear about it at the INDsigt seminar on December 4th.
 You can find the complete dictionary on embodied learning here.